What are Financial Assets?

 These are the cash reserve of the organization with Banks in saving and checking accountsChecking AccountsA checking account is a bank account that allows multiple deposits and withdrawals.
 Additionally, it provides superior liquidity..

 #6 – Loans & Receivables

 Loans and Receivables are those assets with fixed or determinable payments.
-For banks, loans are such asset as they sell them to other parties as their business.
+For banks, loans are such assets as they sell them to other parties as their business.